 Because jidoka is simply a methodology, how you choose to implement an Andon system is entirely up to you.
 And this will largely depend on the processes that you already use.
 However, regardless of industry, there are three main types of Andon systems: cords, lights, and boards.

 In the automotive industry, cords are the most common type of Andon system.
 You can think of Andon cords like the pull cords on a city bus.
-In the same way that passengers use the pull cords to notify the bus driver to stop, workers pull Andon cords to activate a kill switch that stops the production line until the switch is reset.
+Just as passengers pull a cord to alert a bus driver to stop, workers use Andon cords to trigger a kill switch that halts production until someone resets it.

 This is the original system that Toyota used to establish the Jidoka principles in its manufacturing facilities.
 And it holds true to the concept by ensuring that no production can take place when there is a known quality issue.